Duramax LML Engine Problems

 Duramax LML Reliability

 The biggest concern on any LML is the CP4 internally combusting.
 The associated cost of this is about $10k and it’s not covered under warranty because it is caused by poor fuel.
-Various lawsuits have been filed here and there might be a way to receive some type of compensation, but for the most part this is your bill to bite.

 However, the CP4.2 failing is usually debated to be “not as common” as people make it out to seem.
 The commonality of this has certainly been somewhat inflated due to the cost of the repair.
 But, any problem that can occur out of nowhere that costs $10k is going to get a lot of attention.
 The best peace-of-mind option here is to do a CP3 conversion.

+Outside of the injection pump, the LML is a reliable engine with the exception of the emissions systems.
 Beyond emissions systems and the injection pump, the LML is the strongest Duramax engine built to date.
 The block, rods, and pistons on prior Duramax engines were common failure points on tuned and modified engines due to weak components.
 All of these items received upgrades in the LML.
 With proper preventative maintenance, the LML engine itself is easily capable of 300,000 to 400,000 miles.

 Similar Posts

-17 Comments
+18 Comments

 1. One would think that if the CP4 pump is a design flaw and intended for the thicker European fuel GM would change out the pump for the CP3 pump at no cost or no more than the cost of labor, they say the fuel used is bad .
 That’s like saying the Refinery is producing shoddy fuel, maybe we should blame them , yeah right, see where that gets you.
 I use Lucas upper cylinder lubricant about 10, ounces per 20 gallons of fuel.
 I never let my tank get below 1/2 tank , I use fuel injection cleaner every 3,000 miles , and change out the fuel filter every other oil change, I’m doing the best I can in light of a potential catastrophe of the CP4 pump so far so good, I did have my DEF tank changed out due to a heater problem, warranty covered that ,